 At its core, telehealth is a force multiplier that can safely extend the reach of healthcare workers on an exponential level.
 The emergency aid and expansion of Medicare telehealth benefits presents a case study for the technology’s broad use.
 Provider groups and payers can test the available systems for screenings and check-ups while keeping physicians and patients at a socially responsible distance.
 The support is in place, the precautions are necessary, and the outcomes are still reliant on doctor-patient interaction.

 As an extension to our In-home Healthcare services, Episource has launched an easy-to-use telehealth solution.
 This technology connects providers with members to ensure a thorough health assessment is completed.
-Additionally, the telehealth solution will be available to providers and plans to directly treat members.

 To learn more about the updated CMS telehealth guidance for MA during COVID-19 Emergency, here is a list of helpful resources: